 Born in Oita, Japan, Sumire started her violin studies at the age of three.
 She has studied violin under Akiko Tatsumi, Eduard Schmieder, and Zakhar Bron.
-She is currently pursuing the Master of Music under Masao Kawasaki at The Juilliard School, where she has served as a Co-Concertmaster of the Juilliard Orchestra and received the Williams Schuman Prize as the most outstanding graduate student in the Music division.
+She has earned the Master of Music under Masao Kawasaki at The Juilliard School, where she has served as a Co-Concertmaster of the Juilliard Orchestra and received the Williams Schuman Prize as the most outstanding graduate student in the Music division.